Skip to content

 United States

-A Brookings Institution working paper by Anton Korinek and Benjamin Lockwood found approximately three-quarters of US federal tax revenue derives from labour taxation.
-The paper argues sufficient AI-driven labour displacement would force a structural shift toward consumption-based taxation.
+A Brookings Institution working paper by Anton Korinek and Benjamin Lockwood found roughly three-quarters of US federal tax revenue derives from labour taxation.
+Sufficient AI-driven displacement would force a structural shift toward consumption-based taxation.

 IDC projects a $5.5 trillion global cost from AI skills shortages — even as the same industry sheds tens of thousands of technology workers who lack the capabilities now in demand.

-IDC projects over 90% of global enterprises face critical AI skills shortages by 2026, at a total economic cost of $5.5 trillion from delayed products, missed revenue, and impaired competitiveness.
-Skills gaps caused digital transformation delays of up to 10 months for nearly two-thirds of organisations.
+IDC projects over 90% of global enterprises will face critical AI skills shortages by 2026, at an estimated cost of $5.5 trillion from delayed products and missed revenue.
+Skills gaps caused delays of up to 10 months for nearly two-thirds of organisations.

 With the Shiller P/E ratio at 40 — five points below its 1999 peak — IMF Managing Director Kristalina Georgieva warned a correction in AI valuations could drag down world growth.

-IMF Managing Director Kristalina Georgieva warned that AI valuations are 'heading toward levels we saw during the bullishness about the internet 25 years ago,' cautioning that a sharp correction could drag down world growth.
-The Shiller P/E ratio stands at 40 — the 1999 peak was 45.
+IMF Managing Director Kristalina Georgieva warned AI valuations are heading toward dot-com levels of 25 years ago.
+The Shiller price-to-earnings ratio stands at 40; the 1999 peak was 45.

 Barclays forecasts Meta's free cash flow falling as much as 90% in 2026 as AI infrastructure spending consumes nearly all available capital — raising the question of how long investors will tolerate growth funded by cash destruction.